 Lindsie McCabe, a Ph.D. student whose graduate research involves understanding the effects of climate change on native bees, will be the 2019 camp leader.
 Lindsie has always had a passion for insects and loves to share her passion with aspiring entomologists.

 Paige Chesshire, a graduate student who is researching plant-insect interactions along an elevation gradient, will be the 2019 assistant camp leader.
 Paige is passionate about bugs and enjoys sharing their fascinating world with campers.

 Lily Davis, is a veteran Bug Camp counselor.
 She is an education major who helps with all of our outreach activities and is formatting our summer bug camp activities for use in classes and after-school activities.

 Other museum staff and curators will assist Paige and Lindsie with camp activities to ensure that a minimum of two adults accompany campers.
 All of the faculty and staff working with campers have undergone a background check by the university.

-Sadie Matteucci, an aspiring NAU Environmental Science undergraduate student.
+Sadie Matteucci, a NAU Environmental Science undergraduate student.
 She is a natural ambassador for insect biodiversity and loves teaching kids.
 She is currently finishing an independent research project on insect pollinators!

 Megan Brown is very excited to be working with the NAU Summer Bug Camp this year!
 She is a Junior in the College of Education at NAU studying to become an Elementary School Teacher.
 She really enjoys learning and teaching about nature and this will be her second time instructing for a nature-based summer camp.
 It’s going to BEE a great summer!